 Dr Sara Dehm teaches and researches in the areas of public international law, international migration and refugee law, and the history and theory of international law and institutions.
-She specialises in the international regulation of human mobility, specifically the past and ongoing techniques nad practices that international organisations employ to regulate labour migration from states in the Global South.
+She specialises in the international regulation of human mobility, specifically the past and ongoing techniques and practices that international organisations employ to regulate labour migration from states in the Global South.
 Sara completed her PhD at the Melbourne Law School in 2017, with a thesis entitled Ordering Human Mobility: International Law, Development, Administration.
+Her thesis offered a genealogy of the idea of 'migration and development' in international law.

 Sara joined UTS Law as a Lecturer in January 2017.
 She holds a BA/LLB (Hons) and PhD in International Law from the University of Melbourne.
 Prior to joining UTS Law, Sara was a Senior Fellow at the Melbourne Law School, where she taught in the Melbourne Law Masters program.
-She has also been a Junior Faculty member of the Institute for Global Law and Policy, Harvard Law School’s Doha Workshop in 2015; a Research Associate with the Australian Human Rights Centre, UNSW and a Visiting Fellow at the Faculty of Law, UNSW.
+She has also been a Junior Faculty member of the Institute for Global Law and Policy, Harvard Law School’s Doha Workshop in 2015; a Research Associate with the Australian Human Rights Centre, UNSW (2015-18) and a Visiting Fellow at the Faculty of Law, UNSW (2014).

 Sara is currently a co-convenor of the advocacy network Academics for Refugees, a Member of the Institute for International Law and the Humanities, Melbourne Law School; and a member of the Emerging Scholars Network of the Kaldor Centre for International Refugee Law, UNSW.